AmineDiro/daskqueue/README.md

 - Processing 1_000_000 empty tasks took 338s = 5min36s 😸!!

 #### Throughput

-- For durable queues, we can achive the following throughput with 1 consumer and 1 queue (running on the same machine)
+- For durable queues, we can achive the following throughput with 1 consumer and 1 queue (running on the same machine) with message size of ~100Bytes
   - 1 queue | 1 consumer :
-    - Mean write ops [1tests] 10629.40 wop/s
+    - Mean write ops [1tests] 86991.03 wop/s
-    - Mean read ops [1tests] 11612.37 rop/s
+    - Mean read ops [1tests] 8439.37 rop/s
   - 5 queues | 5 consumers, we have a near linear speed up for consumers, reader:
+    - Mean write ops [1tests] 86008.31 wop/s
+    - Mean read ops [1tests] 25199.66 rop/s

+- For Transient queues, we can achive the following throughput with 1 consumer and 1 queue (running on the same machine) with message size of ~100Bytes
+  - 1 queue | 1 consumer :
+    - Mean write ops [1tests] 86991.03 wop/s
+    - Mean read ops [1tests] 9840.37 rop/s
+  - 5 queues | 5 consumers, we have a near linear speed up for consumers, reader:
-    - Mean write ops [1tests] 14430.91 wop/s
+    - Mean write ops [1tests] 86008.31 wop/s
-    - Mean read ops [1tests] 42791.44 rop/s
+    - Mean read ops [1tests] 26958.66 rop/s

+| All files are mmaped so we don't see any performance degration for workloads that fit into memory.

 ### Limitations
 As for the limitation, given the current implementation, you should be mindfull of the following limitations (this list will be updated regularly):